landindonner/ELK_Stack_Project/README.md

 # ELK Stack Deployment Project

-The following is a complete walkthrough guide in how to deploy a simple virtual network with an ELK stack server.
+The following is a complete walkthrough guide in how to deploy a simple virtual network with an ELK Stack server.
-The purpose of the project was to simulate a work environment with potentially vulnerable web applications and how to use the ELK stack to aggregate and view log data from multiple servers.
+The purpose of the project was to simulate a live environment with potentially vulnerable web applications.
+Additionally, the project demonstrates how to use the ELK Stack to aggregate and view log data from multiple servers.

 Key highlights from the project included in this document:
-- Diagram and description of network topology
+- Diagram and Description of Network Topology
 - Load Balancing
 - Access Policies
-- Using Ansible to automate deployment and configuration of multiple servers
+- Automated Deployment and Configuration with Ansible
 - ELK Stack Configuration
-  - Beats in Use
+  - Monitored servers
-  - Machines Being Monitored
+  - Beats utilized

 ### Diagram and Description of Network Topology

 ![STUDENT TODO: Update image file path](Images/ELK_Stack_Diagram.png)

 The main purpose of this network is to simulate a network hosting vulnerable web applications in order to learn how ELK can be used to log traffic to those web applications.

- The configuration details of each machine may be found below.
+Table 1 - Summary of server names and details
 | Name     |   Function  | IP Address |  Operating System  |
 |----------|-------------|------------|--------------------|
 | Jump Box | Provisioner | 10.0.0.4   | Linux Ubuntu 18.04 |